This probably sounds familiar:

 - The ability to add more data to your plan and carry the data over for up to 90 days

 Free overnight shipping applies to this order, by the way.
 To use the SIM Card Activation Kit, all you need to do is insert the SIM Card, which you can learn more about in "What is a SIM Card?", in your phone and activate.
 Simple.
 However, the latest phones are not compatible with the 4G Activation Kit.
 You will be limited to phones such as the Samsung Galaxy Note 4 or the iPhone 6 Plus.

-You can certainly bring your phone number from another carrier to a prepaid plan.
+You can certainly bring your phone number from another carrier to a prepay plan.
 All you need to do is call Prepaid Customer Service at 888-294-6804.

 How to Activate Your Own Device